willtim/Atavachron/README.md

 ### Backing up to Amazon S3

-To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional endpoint and bucket.
+To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional endpoint and bucket:

+    $ atavachron backup -r s3://s3-eu-west-2.amazonaws.com/<bucket-name> -d /home/tim/Pictures

 A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
-Currently the credentials must be provided in an ".s3cfg" configuration file.

-    $ atavachron backup -r s3://s3-eu-west-2.amazonaws.com/<bucket-name> -d /home/tim/Pictures
+Ideally, AWS credentials should be provided in an INI-file located at `~/.aws/credentials`, currently it is only the default profile that is used.
+The format of this file is documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Alternatively, the environment variables
+`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be used, these are documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

 ## Repository structure